invisibleloop/NPMVersionUpgradeBot/README.md

 ## Usage

-Once deployed, the serverless function will be triggered via an external scheduler (like EasyCron) to check for new Next.js versions daily.
+Once deployed, the serverless function will be triggered via Vercel cron to check for new Next.js versions daily.

 ## Contributing